 This is the easiest 9×13 chocolate cake recipe I’ve ever made.
-Adjusted from my Best Chocolate Cake that everyone absolutely loves, I’ve now made the cake even easier and sized for a 9×13 sheet cake!
+From my Best Chocolate Cake that everyone loves, I’ve made the cake even easier and sized for a 9×13 sheet cake!

 Best Chocolate Cake (9×13 Recipe)